Leonid Erin: 2004 election and dismissal

 During the 2004 Belarusian parliamentary election in October he stated that the Russian opposition was trying to interfere in Belarus, stating that Boris Nemtsov was in communication with the Belarusian opposition but denied that any color revolution would happen.

 At 19:45 on 17 October, the day the first round of the elections happened, a massive number of people began to gather at Oktyabrskaya Square in Minsk, where they then moved to Independence Square and Skoryny Avenue, where the KGB building is located.
 After the coordinator of the "Free Belarus" coalition, Mikola Statkevich, addressed the rally, Erin came out.
 He refused to answer questions from participants and journalists about what happened to Yury Zacharanka, Hanchar, Krasouski, and Dzmitry Zavadski.
 After he was met by silence, he invited select people to take questions in his office about the Russian influence over the Belarusian KGB and the forceful disappearances.

-He allowed head of the Young Front, Pavel Seviarynets, and journalists from Russian media and the Belarusian verison of Radio Liberty (Radio Svaboda) in.
+He allowed head of the Young Front, Pavel Seviarynets, and journalists from Russian media and the Belarusian version of Radio Liberty (Radio Svaboda) in.
 There he rejected allegations about the large amount of influence of Russia over the Belarusian KGB, but still stated they would cooperate closely.
 He then reiterated claims that the Russian opposition and the West were indirectly trying to interfere with the elections and then gave the opposition figures a tour.
 He also promised he would not let anyone, including the government, infringe on their freedom and independence.
 After the meeting, he was sent on indefinite leave the next day and stated he was going on vacation.
 His duties as Chairman of the KGB were taken over by Stepan Sukhorenko.
 Other sources stated his resignation was because he instructed KGB officers to collect information on how voting was actually done, or that Erin was a possible candidate for the presidency supported by Russia.
 Seviarynets later stated he had a conversation with KGB officers, who stated there was an internal investigation going on within the board of KGB and that Sukharenko would take over as chairman.
 On 20 January 2005 Lukashenko officially appointed Sukhorenko as chairman.